caiopizzol/sniff/CONFIG.md

 - `name` (required if type is `"tool"`): Name of the specific tool to use
 - `disable_parallel_tool_use` (optional): Disable parallel tool execution

-#### `agent.model.anthropic.tools` (required)
+#### `agent.model.anthropic.tools` (optional)

 **Type**: `array`
 **Default**: `[]`

 List of tools the agent can actively invoke.
 Currently supports server-side tools executed by Anthropic's infrastructure.
+Can be omitted if no tools are needed (defaults to empty array).

 **Web Search Tool** (`web_search_20250305`)